HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 We can also _see_ this externally.
 As before, this is saying that two sections over $U$ either agree everywhere or nowhere (and it's a cute exercise to see this for yourself).
-But there's another way to see this too!
+But we can even see this in a _third way_!
 It says that the subsheaf
 $$\{(x,y) : X \times X \mid x=y \}$$ is a clopen subset of $X \times X$!
-But we can compute $X \times X$ (the pullback of $X \to B$ along $X \to B$)
+But we can compute $X \times X$ (the pullback of $X \to B$ along $X \to B$) and check this.

 <div class=boxed markdown=1>
 TODO: draw a picture of two double covers over the circle, labelled